Black and White Photography of Paul Politis

 About my photography influences

 I’ve been inspired by countless artists and black and white photographers over the years as my tastes and interests have evolved.
-Among my photography influences/inspirations are black and white photographers Lee Friedlander, Henri Cartier-Bresson, Ray Metzker, Saul Leiter (both his black and white and colour work), and colour photographers William Eggleston and Harry Gruyaert, to name just a few.
+Among my photography influences/inspirations are black and white photographers Lee Friedlander, Ralph Gibson, Henri Cartier-Bresson, André Kertész, Ray Metzker, Saul Leiter (both his black and white and colour work), Minor White, Gerry Johansson, and colour photographers William Eggleston and Harry Gruyaert, to name just a few off the top of my head.

 Photography tutorials and essays